 Even though spoofing is illegal, it is very difficult to track down the responsible party because they have altered their contact information - like using a fake ID or alias.

 Now, the FCC has teamed up with the major carriers to create new technology protocols that will put an end to the power of spoofing.
 It's called STIR/SHAKEN.

 The gist of STIR/SHAKEN is that your registered phone numbers will be given a certificate of authenticity.
 The receiving carriers will then do a quick check between the stated Caller ID number and this certificate - if the numbers do not match, the call will be marked as Scam likely.
 If the numbers DO match the call will go through as "verified."

-STIR/SHAKEN registration will be available in August 2021
+STIR/SHAKEN will be available for smrtPhone customers in September 2021

 Until then, our best advice is to register your phone numbers with third party white-listing services, like Call Transparency.
 Carriers such as T-Mobile reference these databases to help sort who is legitimate.